Code components

 //Add data to user properties if needed

-transformationContext.MetaData.UserDefinedProperties.Add("INeedThisLater", obj.prop);
+transformationContext.MetaData.UserDefinedProperties.Add("INeedThisLater", (string)obj.Prop);

 //Use collected data as needed